 → There are a few bike paths you can use if you want to bring your bike with you.
 Be very careful about where you ride your bike.
 It’s strictly forbidden to ride a bike on hiking and walking trails, and the park rangers could fine you.

-→ Remember that you can always contact the park officials for advices and additional information.
+→ Remember that you can always contact the park officials for advice and additional information.
 I have nothing but pleasant experiences with them.
 Here’s all the contact info.

 Have fun and enjoy yourself at Krka National Park!